EDI-Systems/M7M02_Ammonite/README.md

 - TMS320C66X is evaluated with TMS320C6678.

 &ensp;&ensp;&ensp;&ensp;In the 2 tables above, all compiler options are the highest optimization (usually -O3) and optimized for time.
 - Yield    : The time to yield between different threads.
-- Asnd1 : Intra-process asynchronous send.
+- Mail     : The mailbox communication time between two threads.
-- Asnd2 : Inter-process asynchronous send.
+- Sem      : The semaphore communication time between two threads.
-- Sinv  : Synchronous invocation entering time.
+- Mail/I   : The time to send to a mailbox from interrupt.
-- Sret  : Synchronous invocation returning time.
+- Sem/I    : The time to post to a semaphore from interrupt.
-- Isnd  : Interrupt asynchronous send time.
+- Mem      : The time to do an operation on memory, e.g. allocation/free.

 ## Getting Started